-A national goal set by the Institute of Medicine recommends preparing 80% of the nursing workforce with a bachelor's degree by 2020.
-This is reflective of studies showing that when the percentage of baccalaureate-prepared nurses is higher, patient outcomes improve.
+Healthcare entities across the nation are bolstering their efforts to increase the number of bachelor's degree prepared nurses working in their hospitals, clinics, and long-term care facilities.
+This is reflective of studies showing when the percentage of baccalaureate-prepared nurses is higher, so are patient outcomes.
 Graduates will be prepared to care for clients throughout the lifespan and in leadership roles.